 How to Open Retirement Accounts

 If your employer offers retirement accounts, they normally handle all the paperwork.
 However, you still need to decide how much money to invest and be well informed about the rules and guidelines.
 If you open your retirement account, you may want to use a professional broker.
 Several online services are available.
 If you desire a great deal of guidance, you will want to pay for an expert.
 If you are comfortable with investment decisions and want to direct your accounts, low-fee brokers are available.
 Understanding how comfortable you are with risk is another important aspect.
-You are investing money in your future and if you cannot sleep at night because you are worried about your investment, conservative investing with lower growth expectations may be what is best for you.
+You are

 The best retirement plan is the one that fits your individual needs.
 Perhaps you do not want to rely on Social Security or become a burden to your children.
 Or perhaps you just want to enjoy a long and happy retirement.
 Whatever the reason, there are many retirement plans and resources available to you.
 Talking to your Human Resource Advisor or a simple online search are good ways to begin your quest for a long and happy retirement.